 To sum it all up, make sure that the numbers stack up and get as many of your own "real" numbers as possible.
 Always ensure that the business fully understands and buys into automating the process.
 To do this, it helps to make the process for everyone involved as slick as possible.
 Be sure to measure exactly which savings and productivity improvements you are driving.
 It is always a great idea to add to your business case a section on how you are going to measure this improvement going forward.

-If this was interesting, I hope you will sign up for the webinar where we will go through each of these in more detail.
+If this was interesting, register to watch the full webinar on-demand where we will go through each of these in more detail.